Quicr/quicr-protocol-spec/protocol.md

-Aggregating subscriptions helps reduce the number of subscriptions for a given named object in transit and also enables efficient distribution of published media with minimal copies between the client and the origin server, as well as reduce the latencies when there are multiple subscribers for a given named object behind a given cloud server.
+Aggregating subscriptions helps reduce the number of subscriptions for a given named object in transit and also enables efficient distribution of published media with minimal copies between the client and the origin server/ or other relays, as well as reduce the latencies when  there are multiple subscribers for a given named object behind a given cloud server.

 #### Wildcard Names

-The names used in `subscribe` can be truncated by skipping the right most segments of the name that is application specific, in which case it will act as a wildcard subscription to all names that match the provided part of the name.
-The same is indicated via bitmask associated with the name in `subscribe` messages.
+The names used in `quicr_subscribe_message` can be truncated by skipping the right most segments of the name that is application specific, in which case it will act as a wildcard subscription to all names that match the provided part of the name.
+The same is indicated via bitmask associated with the name in `quicr_subscribe_message`.
 Wildcard search on Relay(s) thus turns into a bitmask at the appropriate bit location of the hashed name.

 ### SUBSCRIBE_REPLY Message

-A `SUBSCRIBE_REPLY` provides result of the subscription.
+A `quicr_subscribe_reply` provides result of the subscription.

 ```
 enum response